jes/drl2gcode/README.md

 ## Usage

-Using kicad generate an excellion drill file using metric measurements, "decimal" zeroes format, and auxiliary axis as drill origin after pointing grid origin on the bottom left of your PCB design.
+Using kicad generate an excellon drill file using metric measurements, "decimal" zeroes format, and auxiliary axis as drill origin after pointing grid origin on the bottom left of your PCB design.